top of page

 Research Needs

-• Numerical post-processing tools are also needed to extract meaningful information about the dynamics of such systems from large data sets to predict their safe, clean, and efficient operation.
+• Advanced data analytics and post-processing methodologies are also needed to extract meaningful information about the multi-dimensional, highly transient dynamics of such systems.

-360 Degree Virtual Tour to learn about our:
+Propulsion Labs 360 Degree Virtual Tour or website with a youtube video to learn about:

 • History